-My name is Rick Beckman!, I scream into the practically never-ending expanse that is the Internet.
+My name is Rick Beckman!, I scream into the never-ending, ever-widening expanse that is the Internet.

 Another idea.
 Part of an idea really.
 Another thing that is being put out there, wherever “there” is — wherever you are, I suppose — with my name on it, tied to my legacy of half-baked and mostly forgotten Internet-based projects.